tidev/node-ios-device/README.md

 ## Prerequisites

-node-ios-device is compatible with [Node.js](http://nodejs.org/dist/) 0.8.x,
+node-ios-device is currently compatible with the following Node.js versions:

-0.10.x, and 0.11.x (unstable).
+ * 0.8.0 - 0.8.26 (module API v1)
+ * 0.10.0 - 0.10.26 (module API v11
+ * 0.11.0 - 0.11.7 (module API v12)
+ * 0.11.8 - 0.11.10 (module API v13)
+ * 0.11.11 - 0.11.12 (module API v14)

+To support newer module API versions, you will need to check for a new version of node-ios-device or build from source using the instructions below.

 Currently, only Mac OS X is supported.
 Someday we may support Windows.
-You can still include this module as an npm dependency regardless of the operating system you are installing your module.
+You can include this module as an npm dependency regardless of the operating system you are installing your module.

 ## Installation